-- Infertility or infertile means the failure to become pregnant after a year of unprotected intercourse or the failure to carry a pregnancy to term as evidenced by three consecutive spontaneous abortions. - Artificial reproduction means the creation of new life other than by the natural means. - Termination of pregnancy, unless there is a severe threat to the mother, or if the life of the fetus cannot be sustained; - Reversal of voluntary sterilization; - Services provided in a premenstrual syndrome clinic or holistic medicine clinic.
+- Infertility or infertile means the failure to become pregnant after a year of unprotected intercourse or the failure to carry a pregnancy to term as evidenced by three consecutive spontaneous abortions. - Artificial reproduction means the creation of new life other than by the natural means. - Termination of pregnancy, unless there is a severe threat to the mother, or if the life of the fetus cannot be sustained: - Reversal of voluntary sterilization; - Male condoms and other over-the-counter birth control products for men; and - Services provided in a premenstrual syndrome clinic or holistic medicine clinic.